curvegrid/go-ethereum-wiki/Geth.md

 ## Capabilities

-By installing and running `geth`, you can take part in the ethereum frontier live testnet and
+By installing and running `geth`, you can take part in the ethereum frontier live network and
 * mine real ether
 * transfer funds between addresses
 * create contracts and send transactions